Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Introduction

 The method we take in this paper is first to formulate a local Tate duality type statement for the general case.
 This is a version for abelian varieties of the author's reformulation of a known duality theorem, where coefficients were finite flat group schemes (\cite{Suz13}).
 Our formulation crucially relies on the techniques of sheaves on the category of fields developed in \cite{Suz13}.
 We prove that the duality we formulate here is equivalent to the conjunction of Grothendieck's conjecture and \v{S}afarevi\v{c}'s conjecture, the latter of which was posed in \cite{Saf61} and solved by B\'egueri \cite{Beg81} (mixed characteristic case), Bester \cite{Bes78} (equal characteristic, good reduction) and Bertapelle \cite{Ber03} (equal characteristic, general reduction).
 Our duality is very functorial in an appropriate derived category that is strong enough to treat the infinite-dimensional groups involved, and well-suited with Galois descent.
 Therefore we are able to prove that if the duality is true over a finite Galois extension of $K$, then it is true over $K$.
 This and the semistable case cited above together imply Grothendieck's conjecture.

 Here we sketch our formulation of the duality with coefficients in abelian varieties.
 Recall from \cite{Suz13} that a $k$-algebra is said to be \emph{rational} if it is a finite direct product of the perfections (direct limit along Frobenii) of finitely generated fields over $k$, and \emph{ind-rational} if it is a filtered union of rational $k$-subalgebras.
 We denote the category of ind-rational $k$-algebras by $k^{\ind\rat}$.
-We can endow this category with the pro-\'etale topology (\cite{BS13}).
+We can endow this category with the pro-\'etale topology (\cite{BS15}; see \S \ref{sec: Sites and algebraic groups: setup and first properties} below for the details about the pro-\'etale topology in this ind-rational setting).
 We denote the resulting site by $\Spec k^{\ind\rat}_{\pro\et}$.
-The derived category of sheaves on $\Spec k^{\ind\rat}_{\pro\et}$ is denoted by $D(k)$ and the derived sheaf-Hom functor by $R \sheafhom_{k}$.
-For an object $C \in D(k)$, we define
+The derived category of sheaves on $\Spec k^{\ind\rat}_{\pro\et}$ is denoted by $D(k^{\ind\rat}_{\pro\et})$ and the derived sheaf-Hom functor by $R \sheafhom_{k^{\ind\rat}_{\pro\et}}$.
+For an object $C \in D(k^{\ind\rat}_{\pro\et})$, we define

 and call it the \emph{Serre dual} of $C$ (cf.\ \cite[8.4, Remarque]{Ser60}, \cite[III, Thm.\ 0.14]{Mil06}).
-The double dual $\SDual \SDual$ sends a pro-unipotent group to itself.
-It sends a semi-abelian variety $G$ to its profinite Tate module placed in degree $-1$.
+The double dual $\SDual \SDual$ sends the perfection (inverse limit along Frobenii) of a pro-unipotent group to itself.
+It sends the perfection of a semi-abelian variety $G$ to its profinite Tate module placed in degree $-1$.
 Hence the universal covering of $G$ placed in degree $-1$ gives a mapping cone of $G \to G^{\SDual \SDual}$, which is uniquely divisible.